Marneus68/Research_Paper_Presentation/slides/gnuhurd.md

     - Meant to be a replacement for Linux

 - Built in C
-- Implements in true Microkernel
+- Implements a true Microkernel

 ### Classification